Per-function containers

 Let the scheduler place containers on available capacity.

-Treat the container as the unit of dependency closure.
+Treat the container as the unit of dependency closure: everything the handler needs ships inside it.

 deploy-model.js